 Four… or more tastes?

-At the end of the 19th century, most scientific discourses proposed 4 tastes – sweet, salty, sour and bitter.
-These are called basic tastes.
+At the end of the 19th century, we knew about 4 tastes: sweet, salty, sour and bitter.

-Umami is actually a chemical molecule, sodium glutamate, found in a wide range of Asian dishes, as well as in meat, sauces and mature cheeses, etc.
+Umami comes from sodium glutamate and is found in a wide range of Asian dishes as well as in meat, sauces and mature cheeses, etc.

 On the tip of your tongue?

-For example, you perceive bitterness all over your tongue, but more intensely on the back of your tongue, whereas sweet food is best perceived on the tip of your tongue.
+For example, you perceive bitterness mostly on the back of your tongue, whereas sweet food is best perceived on the tip of your tongue.

 Do we talk about a strawberry flavour or a strawberry taste?

-In everyday language, we tend to talk about a strawberry flavour.
-Yet, flavour is a mainly olfactory sensation, characterising strawberries by their odour and aroma.
-So, we should refer to a strawberry aroma and say that strawberries have a sweet and sour taste.
+We often talk about the flavour of strawberries, but it is actually an olfactory experience, so we should refer to a strawberry aroma and say that strawberries have a sweet and sour taste.